 Region-based support is critical for participants and other users (caregivers, clinicians, etc.) who may need assistance with the applications, the devices, or other challenges associated with their eCOA responsibilities.
 Providing access to expert support in the native language and dialect helps to solve issues quickly and keep participants on track.

-Easy-to-use technologies are a must for successful eCOA in any type of study.
+Use participant-friendly, intuitive technologies: Easy-to-use technologies are a must for successful eCOA in any type of study.
 For global studies, intuitive interfaces are critical to keeping the stream of eCOA data flowing.
 Comprehensive applications anticipate the most common needs of users and offer a focused user interface similar to those found in the kinds of consumer applications that the study population is already familiar and comfortable with.
 Intuitive interfaces reduce the need for user training and minimize the potential for human error.
 Structured screen presentation helps to onboard new users, guiding them through instructional screens that serve to educate them on what is required for study participation.
 Moving later into the study, the same kind of screen flow and support functions help guide the eCOA process itself.

-Another advantage of electronic assessment applications is their ability to house a wealth of easily accessible support content.
+Offer built-in, on-demand user support: Another advantage of electronic assessment applications is their ability to house a wealth of easily accessible support content.
 Users can access content like videos, diagrams, or text on a variety of topics, such as:

 Handheld devices, such as smartphones and tablets, are particularly useful at providing bite-sized content.
 This utility is a perfect fit for providing clinical trial participants and other users of eCOA applications, quick, image-heavy resources to support them over the course of a study.
 This helps them to address potential issues before they become problems and can help reduce the need for clinical team outreach, saving time and cost.

-Chris Watson is the Director of Consulting for THREAD
+Chris Watson, Director of Consulting for THREAD